mtlynch/mtlynch.io/_posts/2019-08-13-dumbest-task-i-ever-outsourced.md

 header:
   teaser: images/dumbest-task-i-ever-outsourced/cover.jpg
   og_image: images/dumbest-task-i-ever-outsourced/cover.jpg
+excerpt: I derive immense satisfaction from outsourcing parts of my life, even when it sometimes causes me to pay $96 to clean a $39 keyboard.
 ---

 {% include image.html file="cover.jpg" alt="The Dumbest Task I Ever Outsourced (cover image)" max_width="1000px" img_link=true %}

 I derive immense satisfaction from outsourcing parts of my life.
 All of my friends have heard me argue that they're undervaluing their time and they should pay to delegate some of their chores.
-Very few of them heed my advice, and it's probably because they know about the time I paid someone $96 to clean a $39 to keyboard.
+Very few of them heed my advice, and it's probably because they know about the time I paid someone $96 to clean a $39 keyboard.

 ## It all started with a writing class